-If an employee has a grievance which cannot be informally resolved, the employee is to follow the process below.

-At any or all stages of the process a representative of the ASU, or other person of the employee's choice, may be present at the employee's request.
-The initial grievance and any action taken at any stage of the grievance process, will be documented and copies given to all parties in the dispute.

-- The employee with a grievance will inform their line manager in writing, who will discuss the matter with the employee and make a decision in writing within one week of receiving the complaint. - If the employee with the grievance is dissatisfied with the decision they may inform their line manager and the matter will be referred to their Section Director.
-Any such appeal must be made in writing within one week of the employee being informed of the line manager's decision.
-The Section Director will consult with the parties involved and make a decision in writing within two weeks of the matter being referred to them. - If the employee with a grievance is still dissatisfied with the decision they may appeal to the Chief Executive.
-Any such appeal must be made in writing within one week of the employee being informed of the Section Director's decision.
-The Chief Executive or that person's nominee will discuss the matter with all parties involved and make a decision in writing within four weeks of the matter being referred. - If the employee with a grievance is still dissatisfied with the decision, and the grievance is considered unresolved, a party to the dispute or to this Agreement may refer the dispute to the Fair Work Commission.
+- 43.2.1 If an employee has a grievance which cannot be informally resolved, the employee may choose to initiate the Formal Employee Grievance Process as is outlined at clause 43.2.4. - 43.2.2 At any or all stages of the Formal Employee Grievance Process a representative of the ASU, or other person of the employee's choice, may be present at the employee's request. - The initial grievance and any action taken at any stage of the grievance process, will be documented and copies given to all parties in the dispute. - 43.2.4 Formal Employee Grievance Process - 1.
+The employee with a grievance will inform their line manager in writing, who will discuss the matter with the employee and make a decision in writing within one week of receiving the complaint. - 2.
+If the employee with the grievance is dissatisfied with the decision they may inform their line manager and the matter will be referred to their Section Director.
+Any such appeal must be made in writing within 14 days of the employee being informed of the line manager's decision.
+The Section Director will consult with the parties involved and make a decision in writing within two weeks of the matter being referred to them. - 3.
+If the employee with a grievance is still dissatisfied with the decision they may appeal to the Chief Executive.
+Any such appeal must be made in writing within 14 days of the employee being informed of the Section Director's decision.
+The Chief Executive or that person's nominee will discuss the matter with all parties involved and make a decision in writing within 14 days of the matter being referred. - 4.
+If the employee with a grievance is still dissatisfied with the decision, and the grievance is considered unresolved, a party to the dispute or to this Agreement may refer the dispute to the Fair Work Commission for conciliation and or arbitration.
+Nothing in this clause is intended to limit the rights of the parties in respect of clause 43.3 Dispute Resolution Procedure in any way, rather it is to supplement and work in conjunction with said clause. - 43.2.5 If an employee believes they have been treated unfairly and or has a grievance that involves, or, the allegation pertains to the persons responsible for handling the issue or grievance at

-OAU or an employee may appoint another person, organisation or association to accompany and/or represent them for the purposes of this clause.
+- clauses 43.2.4.1.
+43.2.4.2 or 43.2.4.3 then the grievance will be escalated to the next highest person or persons in the process. - 43.2.6 OAU or an employee may appoint another person, organisation or association to accompany and/or represent them for the purposes of this clause.